 - Using a hand or stand mixer, beat the butter and sugar together until pale yellow and fluffy, about 2 minutes.

-- Add the eggs and vanilla extract and beat until smooth.
+- Add the eggs, vanilla, and lemon zest and beat until smooth.

 - Alternate adding the flour and the buttermilk, starting and ending with flour (so, add flour first, then milk, then flour, and so on).

 - To the empty flour bowl, add the chopped strawberries and 1 tablespoon flour.
 Toss the strawberries to evenly coat in the flour.